JamiSmith/ShellInject/README.md

-# NOTE: This project has moved to a new location and will be updated/maintained here: https://github.com/scryptfyre/ShellInject
+# NOTICE: This project has moved to a new location and will be updated/maintained here: https://github.com/scryptfyre/ShellInject

 #ShellInject